 North Boston, 17.7 miles from Downtown Buffalo

-Water… Earth… Fire… Air.
-The only thing that might make Eternal Flame more perfect is an airbender named Aang and a flying bison named Appa sitting atop.
 The Eternal Flame is nestled right behind this wonderful 30-foot tall waterfall.
-It is lit by natural gas emissions and stays that way nearly all the time.
+It is lit by natural gas emissions and stays that way nearly all of the time.
 Take Route 277 southbound and you’ll come across a parking lot open to the public from 7 a.m. to 7 p.m.
 From there, follow the designated trail down to Shale Creek and go left.
 Follow the creek all the way down and you’ll find your way to Eternal Flame Falls.
 Along the way, you may even notice some smaller waterfalls.

 Niagara Falls, 20.5 miles from Downtown Buffalo

-This list wouldn’t be complete without one of the seven (unfortunately) forgotten natural wonders of the world.
+This list wouldn’t be complete without one of the seven natural wonders of the world.
 The three enormous waterfalls – Horseshoe Falls, American Falls, and Bridal Veil Falls – collectively form the highest flow rate of any waterfall in the world.
-Whether on the American or Canadian side, Niagara Falls is a must-see with tons of different angles to see it from.
-Oh, and if you haven’t taken a Maid of the Mist tour yet, you should start heading to Niagara Falls now.
-More information on Maid of the Mist can be found at maidofthemist.com.
+Whether you’re on the American or Canadian side, Niagara Falls is a must-see attraction.
+If you haven’t taken a Maid of the Mist tour yet, you’re missing out.

 Emery Park Falls